varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -p <param=value>

-  Set the parameter specified by param to the specified value.
-See :ref:`ref-varnishd-params` for a list of parameters.
+  Set the parameter specified by param to the specified value, see `List of Parameters`_ for details.
 This option can be used multiple times to specify multiple parameters.

 -r <param[,param...]>